Ormiston, Queensland: Education

-Ormiston State School is a government primary (Prep-6) school for boys and girls at 82-110 Gordon Street (27.5164°S 153.2585°E).
+Ormiston State School is a government primary (Prep–6) school for boys and girls at 82–110 Gordon Street (27.5164°S 153.2585°E).
 In 2017, the school had an enrolment of 608 students with 45 teachers (38 full-time equivalent) and 23 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

-Ormiston College is a private primary and secondary (Prep-12) school for boys and girls at 97 Dundas Street West (27.5153°S 153.2468°E).
+Ormiston College is a private primary and secondary (Prep–12) school for boys and girls at 97 Dundas Street West (27.5153°S 153.2468°E).
 In 2017, the school had an enrolment of 1,279 students with 95 teachers (94 full-time equivalent) and 62 non-teaching staff (47 full-time equivalent).

 There is no government secondary school in Ormiston.
 The nearest government secondary school is Cleveland District State High School in neighbouring Cleveland to the south.

 Amenities

 Ormiston is home to the Redlands Christian Reformed Church.

-Ormison has the Ormiston Redbacks Swim Club (amateur swimming club), the Redlands Softball League and the Redlands Boxing Club.
+Ormiston has the Ormiston Redbacks Swim Club (amateur swimming club), the Redlands Softball Association, the Ormiston Crushers (basketball, Red City Roar competition) and the Redlands Boxing Club.